USFWS/secas/_posts/2023-02-24-Caribbean-Community-of-Practice-kickoff-meeting-in-Christiansted-St-Croix.md

 Our Blueprint team has synthesized feedback from the meeting and already begun implementing indicator improvements and developing new indicators to address comments from our mini workshop.
 What’s more, getting to engage with partners on the ground in the Caribbean has helped our team to begin to understand the unique challenges our conservation partners in the Caribbean are working to overcome.
 Louise and I will be the dedicated User Support leads for Puerto Rico and the U.S. Virgin Islands and are eager to dive in and begin supporting the incredible work our partners are already undertaking to improve the health, function, and connectivity of these critical Caribbean resources.

-If you weren’t able to attend the meeting and this blog has given you major FOMO (fear of missing out), don’t worry—we want to hear from you too!
-We will be hosting a series of workshops this May to preview draft Blueprint ‘23 and will need your help to better refine our data so that it represents on- the- ground conditions and captures your organizational priorities.
+If you weren’t able to attend the meeting and this blog has given you major FOMO (fear of missing out), **don’t worry—we want to hear from you, too!** We will be hosting a series of workshops this May to preview draft Blueprint ‘23 and will need your help to better refine our data so that it represents on- the- ground conditions and captures your organizational priorities.
 I hope you’ll be there!
 Make sure to sign up for our newsletter so you don’t miss all the good Blueprint 2023 updates to come—you can do that on the footer of any page of the SECAS website.